oliverethan/HMS_Bioinformatics_Toolkit/README.md

 ### [AWS scripts](aws_tibanna_scripts/)
 Scripts to run Mutect2 on AWS EC2 instances using the Tibanna framework and Docker images.
 Easily customizable and can run Mutect2 in multiple ways.
 Used to create a Panel of Normals of 1000 WES patients for use in the lab.
 Also features scripts to programmatically download large amounts of files from the [Genomics Data Commons](https://gdc.cancer.gov/) into AWS.
+There is a script to run MosaicForecast as well.

 ### [Sequenza](Sequenza_runner/)
-These scripts aid in running Sequenza through slurm.
+These scripts aid in running [Sequenza](http://www.cbs.dtu.dk/biotools/sequenza/) through slurm.
 Generate WIGGLE file and run Sequenza.
 Also features an R script to run further analysis on the Sequenza output.

 ### [SigMA](SigMA/)
 R script pipeline that goes from VCFs to SigMA output.
 R scripts to create plots of various types based on SigMA output